etcoder-642/library/README.md

 3. **Submit Button (`.box-btn`)**
    - Validates the input fields.
-   - Creates a new book object using `setBookInfo`.
+   - Creates a new book object using `setNewBook`.
    - Adds the book to `myLibrary` and updates the DOM using `displayBookInfo`.
    - Hides the `overlay` and `displaybox`.